Inside Cash’s Bar Ubly – Michigan’s Can Covered Bar of the 1940s – Video

 Cash's Bar Ubly

-In the heart of Michigan’s Thumb, the small village of Ubly once housed one of the state’s most unusual drinking establishments—Cash’s Bar.
-These two vintage photo postcards from the 1940s give us a rare glimpse into a one-of-a-kind tavern that doubled as a marketing shrine to the emerging canned beer industry.
+Thanks to two surviving photo postcards, we get a rare glimpse inside this can-covered marvel and give us a rare glimpse into a one-of-a-kind tavern that doubled as a marketing shrine to the emerging canned beer industry.

 Everything inside Cash’s Bar—from the stools and tables to the walls and ceiling—was adorned with beer cans.
 But these weren’t just tossed together.
 The cans were arranged in geometric patterns, stacked into miniature buildings, and even spelled out advertising slogans like “Buy Better Beer in Keglined Cans”.
 It was part art installation, part promotional campaign.

-The term “keglined cans” refers to an innovation introduced in the 1930s by the American Can Company.
-The lining helped protect beer from the metallic taste often associated with early canned beverages.
+Canned beer was still a novelty in the 1930s and ’40s.
+Innovations by the American Can Company, such as the “keglined” interior coating, made canned beer taste better and last longer — a huge selling point for breweries.
 These cans revolutionized beer packaging during the Prohibition recovery years and WWII, and Cash’s Bar served as a high-profile endorsement of the technology—right in rural Huron County.

 What inspired this decor is unknown, but it’s likely that Cash’s Bar partnered with a distributor or manufacturer to build a local showcase for the new packaging trend.
 This would have aligned with national marketing campaigns at the time aimed at convincing consumers to accept beer in cans instead of glass.